Richard Conroy survives yet another shareholder revolt

 At an earlier emergency general meeting, the company urged shareholders to vote against resolutions to remove Mr Conroy and managing director Maureen Jones as directors.
 Those resolutions were defeated.

-However, six out of board’s nine directors were removed from their positions, including Séamus FitzPatrick, Sorca Conroy and Louis Maguire.
+However, six out of board’s nine directors were removed from their positions, including Mr Fitzpatrick, Dr Conroy and Mr Maguire.